lfkdude80/arch-kde-dotfiles/README.md

 cd ~/arch-kde-dotfiles
 chmod +x post-install.sh
 ```
+## Applications and Extras Installed

+This script will install the following applications and packages:

+- **Zsh** - A powerful shell for interactive use.
+- **Oh My Zsh** - A framework for managing Zsh configurations.
+- **Powerlevel10k** - A fast and feature-rich theme for Zsh.
+- **Neofetch** - A system information tool for displaying a quick summary of system info.
+- **zsh-syntax-highlighting** - A plugin for highlighting command syntax in Zsh.
+- **zsh-autosuggestions** - A plugin that suggests commands as you type.
+- **Yay** - An AUR helper for easily installing packages from the AUR.
+- **Git** - A distributed version control system.
+- **Brave** - A privacy-focused web browser.
+- **Visual Studio Code** - A source-code editor with support for development tools and extensions.
+- **VLC** - A versatile media player for almost any type of media file.
+- **Balena Etcher** - A tool for flashing OS images to SD cards or USB drives.
+- **Ventoy** - A tool to create bootable USB drives for multiple OS images.
+- **Gparted** - A GUI-based partition editor.
+- **Thunar** - A lightweight file manager.
+- **Python** - A programming language.
+- **Obsidian** - A knowledge management and note-taking app.
+- **VirtualBox** - A virtualization software for running multiple operating systems.

+### Installation Duration

+Please note that depending on your internet speed and system performance, the installation process may take some time, as several applications and dependencies will be downloaded.
+Be patient and let the script run until completion!

 ### Disclaimer: Swap File Setup
 This script automatically creates a 2GB swap file to give your system a little extra snappiness — perfect for when memory gets tight or you're running heavier apps on older hardware.